Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 By condition (\ref{fdexp:trphi}), the stable discs that bubble off the seam are lifts of pseudo-holomorphic discs on $\wh{T_\phi}$.
 Similarly, due to conditions (\ref{fdexp:prd}) and (\ref{fdexp:prdfirstcomp}) the discs on the upper boundary come from pseudo-holomorphic discs on $\wh{T_0}$, and due to conditions (\ref{fdexp:prd}) and (\ref{fdexp:prdMcomponent}) the discs on the lower boundary component come from pseudo-holomorphic discs on $\wh{M}$.
-Moreover, by Assumption \ref{assump:equivdata}, this count is equivalent to count in Figure \ref{figure:labelledtwisted2}.
-Using these, one can easily show that twisted bimodule equations hold by standard gluing arguments if we assume compactness.
+Moreover, by Condition \ref{condition:equivdata}, this count is equivalent to count in Figure \ref{figure:labelledtwisted2}.
+Using these, one can easily show that twisted trimodule equations hold by standard gluing arguments if we assume compactness.
 Moreover, the generators of $\fM(L'',L,L')$ are graded as usual, and the moduli spaces defining $\fM$ are oriented (see \cite{sheelthesis},\cite{GPS2}).
 Hence, the trimodule $\fM$ is defined over $\C$, is $\Z$-graded, and defines a functor (\ref{eq:twfunct2}) of $\Z$-graded categories over $\C$.
 We denote the image of $L''\subset \wh{T_\phi}$ under this functor by $\fM(L'')$ and $\fM_{L''}$ as well.
-It is easy to show that: \begin{lem} Let $L''=L\times_\phi L'$, where $L\subset \wh{T_0}, L'\subset\wh{M}$ are graded Lagrangian branes (where $L$ is endowed with a fixed lift $\tilde L$ as usual).
-Then, $\fM_{L''}$ is isomorphic to twisted Yoneda bimodule $h_L\otimes_{tw} h_{L'}$. \end{lem} \begin{proof} The proof for untwisted case is given in \cite[Prop 9.4]{sheelthesis}: for instance, to prove the vanishing of $\mu^{1|r;s}$ (when $r,s>0$), consider a rigid pseudo-holomorphic strip with no markings on the seam, but with at least one marking on upper and lower boundary components.
-One can change the identification of $r_1$ and $r_2$ to obtain a one parameter family of quilted strips, and by Assumption \ref{assump:youneedish}, they all contribute to the count.
-This contradicts the rigidity.
+It is easy to show the following: \begin{lem} Let $L''=L\times_\phi L'$, where $L\subset \wh{T_0}, L'\subset\wh{M}$ are graded Lagrangian branes (where $L$ is endowed with a fixed lift $\tilde L$ as usual).
+Then, $\fM_{L''}$ is isomorphic to twisted Yoneda bimodule $h_L\otimes_{tw} h_{L'}$. \end{lem} \begin{proof} The proof of the same statement for untwisted case is given in \cite[Prop 9.4]{sheelthesis} and we adapt their argument to twisted case.